Stivi Frashëri: Tirana

-In June 2014 Tirana were looking for a concrete replacement of Ilion Lika who left for Flamurtari Vlorë and they saw Frashëri as ideal replacement, where he was a Free agent.
+In June 2014 Tirana were looking for a concrete replacement of Ilion Lika who left for Flamurtari and they saw Frashëri as ideal replacement, where he was a Free agent.
 During the same month Kukësi, a fellow Albanian Superliga club, showed interest about him but he definitively was convinced to choose Tirana, where he declared that will sign for the club.
 He made his debut in the opening match of championship against newbie Apolonia Fier on 24 August, keeping a clean-sheet in a 3–0 win at Qemal Stafa Stadium.

 In the Derby match against Partizani Tirana, Frashëri made a mistake during a shoot and the Partizani Tirana striker Stevan Račić scored a goal which resulted decisive for the match as Partizani Tirana won the match 1–2.
 He was criticised too much after the match, where the coach Gugash Magani declared that Frashëri cannot cope with such a pressure match.
 After that Frashëri was sit on the bench for next match and then in a status update in his Facebook fanpage, Frashëri accused KF Tirana and his teammates for being hardly offended by them.
 On 17 March 2015, KF Tirana announced to have suspend Frashëri for 3 months due to his accuses against the club.
 But despite this negative situation, Frashëri made a short declaration where he said that will not leave Tirana.

 Then Frashëri returned to participate in the Albanian Cup match against Laçi on 8 April 2015, but just on the bench because Tirana gave the starting place Edvan Bakaj.
 He returned playing again in the starting line up on 9 May 2015 against Skënderbeu Korçë where he managed to keep the clean sheet in a goalless draw.